PotMasterz/CVFM-POT/README.md

 - unlock mode (make you able to use parent directories
 - parent directories (allow you to see other people files) (you will be able to rename, edit, delete other people files)

+--- version 1.1 update ---
+- Downloading files. (only your files)
+- Quick share download link button. (only your files)
+- Add a wait time to temporary fix f5 spam issues

 --- Contact ---
 Instagram: @real_jenyee
 Gmail: zhenyu04920@varee.ac.th